dmauser/azure-hub-spoke/README.md

 # azure-hub-spoke
-Labs and articles related to Hub and Spoke
+Labs and articles related to Hub and Spoke Architecture